How a UPS Works

 12 x 1.25 = 15kVA

-This example shows that a 20kVA rated UPS would be more than adequate for this business setting allowing expansion room for extra devices, whilst running the UPS at around 75-80% of its capability.
+This example shows that a 20kVA rated UPS would be adequate for this set-up, whilst running the UPS at around 75% of its capability.

-To avoid doing all these calculations manually there are online calculators provided by the leading UPS manufacturers, that let you input the wattage, voltage or VA figures and required runtime to help you select the correct UPS.
-Click here to access the APC calculator.
+To avoid doing these calculations manually there are online calculators provided by the leading UPS manufacturers, that either let you input the wattage figures if you have them, or select devices from a list provided.
+Click HERE to access the APC calculator.

 Battery Runtime

-Most UPS brands will provide a runtime graph for each model showing the expected runtime as the load increases.
-High-end UPS’s will show multiple lines, indicating how the run-time increases when one or more extended runtime modules are added.
+load increases.
+High-end UPS’s will show multiple lines, indicating how the run-time increases when one or more ERMs are added.

 Key on graph Configuration